tq-bit/ghost-notifier/readme.md

 This project is a selfhosted MVP for realtime notifications in [Ghost CMS](https://ghost.org/).
 It's my submission to the [2022 MongoDB hackathon on dev.to](https://dev.to/devteam/announcing-the-mongodb-atlas-hackathon-2022-on-dev-2107).

-It's built on top of MongoDB ChangeStreams and Ghost webhooks to deliver notifications whenever a new article is published or an existing article is updated.
+Ghost Notifier built on top of MongoDB ChangeStreams and Ghost webhooks to deliver notifications whenever a new article is published or an existing article is updated.

 [![ghost-notifier landing page][product-screenshot]](#)